abayomipopoola/abayomipopoola/content/blog/principles-of-product-development-flow-pt-1/index.md

 ![payoff function curve](./payoff.jpg)

 While building a product, you get to a stage where adding more features becomes more expensive than the advantages they provide.
-By utilizing economic principles to measure the value of these features, we can determine their benefits and make a well-informed decision about whether it's financially feasible to include more features.
+By utilizing economic principles to measure the value of these features, we can determine their benefits and make a well-informed decision about whether it’s financially feasible to include more features.

 #### Enable Smaller Batches